Frequently Asked Questions

 Q: How do I apply for building control certification from ASK?

-A: Complete the application form online (by following the instructions on the website and the form) or print off a copy and post it to ASK; or telephone/email to discuss your needs.
-On receipt of a completed Application Form, ASK will send an acknowledgement receipt, usually by email.
+A: Complete the agreement form online (by following the instructions on the website and the form) or print off a copy and post it to ASK; or telephone/email to discuss your needs.
+On receipt of a completed agreement form, ASK will send an acknowledgement receipt, usually by email.

 Q: Should I contact the Local Authority?